lin380/coursebook/docs/04-approaching-analysis.md

 - ...
 -->

-## Descriptive statistics
+## Description

-Descriptive statistics include a set of diagnostic measures and tabular and visual summaries which provide researchers a better understanding of the structure of a dataset, prepare the researcher to make decisions about which statistical methods and/ or tests are most appropriate, and to safeguard against false assumptions (missing data, data distributions, etc.).
+A descriptive assessment of the dataset includes a set of diagnostic measures and tabular and visual summaries which provide researchers a better understanding of the structure of a dataset, prepare the researcher to make decisions about which statistical methods and/ or tests are most appropriate, and to safeguard against false assumptions (missing data, data distributions, etc.).
 In this section we will first cover the importance of understanding the informational value that variables can represent and then move to use this understanding to approach summarizing individual variables and relationships between variables.

 To ground this discussion I will introduce a new dataset.
 This dataset is drawn from the [Barcelona English Language Corpus (BELC)](https://slabank.talkbank.org/access/English/BELC.html), which is found in the [TalkBank repository](http://talkbank.org/).
 I've selected the "Written composition" task from this corpus which contains writing samples from second language learners of English at different ages.
 Participants were given the task of writing for 15 minutes on the topic of "Me: my past, present and future".
 Data was collected for many (but not all) participants up to four times over the course of seven years.
 In Table \@ref(tab:belc-overview) I've included the first 10 observations from the dataset which reflects structural and transformational steps I've done so we start with a tidy dataset.